Low Water Advisory – Level 1 Condition

 From: NBMCA Duty Officer, Angela Mills

-Low Water Advisory – Level 2 Condition indicates that the received rainfall and/or streamflow in gauged watercourses have continued to be below normal and have met the Ministry of Natural Resources (MNR) criteria for low water.
+Low Water Advisory – Level 1 Condition indicates that the received rainfall and/or streamflow in gauged watercourses are below normal and have met the Ministry of Natural Resources (MNR) criteria for low water.
 The Ontario Low Water Response program uses a three-tiered advisory system used to inform the public of local low water conditions where Level 1 is the least severe and Level 3 is the most severe.
-Level 2 is meant to indicate a potentially serious water supply problem.
-Further water use reductions are encouraged.
+Level 1 is meant to be the first indication of a potential water supply issue.
+Voluntary water use reductions are encouraged.

 Current Conditions: